 That's a word we can use.
 Simila translates to "fine" and serves as the Latin root for the word "semolina."

-In Gerald Massey's A Book of Beginnings, the author points out that the simnel cake also went by the name of "mothering-cake."
+In Gerald Massey's A Book of Beginnings, he points out that the simnel cake also went by the name of "mothering-cake."
 He also states that Johannes de Garlandia (c.
 1190-1270) equated the simnel cake with the placentae cake.

 Of course, all of this ties in nicely with Easter, birth and rebirth, the Virgin Mary – and Mothering Sunday.